 - Serve with extra nutritional yeast, vegan parmesan, and optionally, vegan garlic bread too.

 - If you don’t want to use fake bacon, you can make tofu lardons.
-Mix 1 tbsp olive oil, 1 tbsp liquid smoke, 1 tbsp apple cider vinegar, 2 tbsp tamari or soy sauce and 1 tbsp maple syrup in a bowl.
+Mix 1 tablespoon olive oil, 1 tablespoon liquid smoke, 1 tablespoon apple cider vinegar, 2 tablespoon tamari or soy sauce and 1 tablespoon maple syrup in a bowl.
 Add small chunks of firm tofu (400g) and then fry off in place of the fake bacon in step 2.

 - Kala Namak, AKA Himalayan black Salt, is optional but adds an eggy flavour that is traditional.